Probabilistic Counters for Privacy Preserving Data Aggregation: Previous and Related Work

-Let us also mention that some other pseudorandom structures has been analysed from the perspective of differential privacy.
-For example in~\cite{AniaPio} the authors considered Bloom filters as a mean for constructing privacy preserving aggregation protocol.
+We also mention that some other pseudorandom structures have been analysed from the perspective of differential privacy.
+For example, in~\cite{AniaPio}, the authors considered Bloom filters as a means of constructing a privacy-preserving aggregation protocol.